Topics Map > Online Instruction > Designing Online Courses

 - Plan experiences and instruction (i.e., learning strategies, resources, and activities)

-In the first stage, instructors will identify the learning goals, outcomes, competencies, and/or skills that learners should retain after taking the online course.
-As we covered earlier, they will also narrow down the big ideas and essential questions of the course.
+In the first stage, instructors will identify the learning goals, outcomes, competencies, and/or skills learners should retain after taking the online course.
+As we covered earlier, they will also narrow down the course's big ideas and essential questions.

 In the second stage, instructors will determine how students should demonstrate their knowledge and abilities.
-This includes choosing assignments and assessments in alignment with the objectives identified in the first stage, as well as self-reflection tasks that have learners consider their own progress.
+This includes choosing assignments and assessments in alignment with the objectives identified in the first stage and self-reflection tasks that have learners consider their progress.

-In the third and final stage, instructors will plan the learning resources and activities that will best help students reach the stated objectives of the course.
-Ideally, varied learning materials will be incorporated that can be tailored to the different needs, abilities, and interests of learners.
+In the third and final stage, instructors will plan the learning resources and activities that will best help students reach the course's stated objectives.
+Ideally, varied learning materials that can be tailored to learners' different needs, abilities, and interests will be incorporated.

 Organization and navigation